makkus/freckles/src/freckles/doc/security.md

 I don't think I'll be able to do the topic justice here, there are just too many variables and scenarios to take into account.
 I'll try my best though.
 So, on this page I'll list all the security-relevant patterns and strategies that *freckles* uses, and, if possible, point out options you have, and their implications.

-If you encounter any seucrity-related questions or issues that are not mentioned here, please visit the [Security](https://friends.of.freckles.io/c/security) category on the [friends of freckles](https://friends.of.freckles.io) forum, and create a topic.
+If you encounter any security-related questions or issues that are not mentioned here, please visit the [Security](https://friends.of.freckles.io/c/security) category on the [friends of freckles](https://friends.of.freckles.io) forum, and create a topic.

 Make sure you use *freckles* carefully, it is a powerful tool, and those usually come with a 'shoot-yourself-in-the-foot'-button.
 Make sure you know where that is, and try to stay away from that general area...